flyingmachine/brave-clojure-web/content/namespaces.md

 that follows.
 It's like telling Clojure, "Take this object and store it within your vast labyrinth of bits and bytes.
 But before you do that, smack this label on it."

-Then,

-Instead, each
-item is given a label which corresponds

-Your project houses collections of "objects" like data structures, functions, and macros.

-In order to

-Whereas the librarians you're used to deal with books, magazines, dvds and the like, your librarian will be working with functions, data structures, and macros.